Gyanendu01/RoboSpeaker/README.md

 - The `pyttsx3` library for providing text-to-speech functionality on Windows.
 - The macOS built-in `say` command for speech synthesis on macOS.

-Feel free to customize this README section according to your project's specific needs.
-You can add additional sections, such as examples, configuration options, or any other relevant information.